kaspanet/kaspad/README.md

 Kaspad is the reference full node Kaspa implementation written in Go (golang).

-This project is currently under active development and is in Beta state.

 ## What is kaspa

 Kaspa is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
 It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.